ShemaxCodes/ShemaxCodes.github.io/_posts/2020-12-09-rails_lessons.markdown

 Rails Console
 The rails console has become my best friend.
 I suppose it's safe to say that errors and the console have made me a better developer than I was before beginning this project.
 Progress.
 There was a moment when I was stuck on an error in my controller action and felt I exhausted all of my resources.
 My instructor and cohorts gave me a suggestion and using the rails console helped me progress in understanding.
 I was beginning to see that not only was my code not working, but I can see why it isn't working.
 Building a project is different from completing labs.
 You really get your hands dirty when building a project and those mistakes/errors assist in learning.
 As a result, I spent a lot of time in the rails console, checking the database, routes, and debugging.

-I am going to continue building this project and the learning experiences gained during the process..
+I am going to continue building this project and the learning experiences gained during the process.